peekxc/simplextree/README.md

 # simplextree
-This package provides an interface for simplifying the storing and performing general computation on simplicial complexes.
-The package provides an a Simplex Tree data structure, implemented as a [Rcpp module](https://cran.r-project.org/web/packages/Rcpp/vignettes/Rcpp-modules.pdf).
+This package provides an interface for simplifying basic computational operations on general simplicial complexes.
+This is accomplished by providing a _Simplex Tree_ data structure, implemented as a [Rcpp module](https://cran.r-project.org/web/packages/Rcpp/vignettes/Rcpp-modules.pdf).
 The Simplex Tree was introduced in the following paper:

 > Boissonnat, Jean-Daniel, and Clément Maria.
 "The simplex tree: An efficient data structure for general simplicial complexes."
 Algorithmica 70.3 (2014): 406-427.